 We depart the U.S. on an overnight flight across the Pacific and cross the International Date Line.

 Arrive in Rangoon late in the evening.
 An O.A.T. representative will meet you at the airport and assist with your transfer to our Rangoon hotel.
 Travelers on our optional Vientiane & Luang Prabang trip extension arrive earlier in the day.

 After breakfast we have a Welcome Briefing and then begin our discovery of Burma’s largest city and former capital.
 Also known as Yangon, the architecture of many buildings in the downtown district of Rangoon reveals vestiges of British colonial rule.
 Our first stop is Chaukhtatgyi Pagoda, home to an enormous reclining Buddha whose crown is encrusted with diamonds and precious gems.

 Then we'll return to our hotel and enjoy lunch on our own.
-This afternoon we'll come together to witness the most sacred Buddhist site in all of Burma—Shwedagon Pagoda.
+This afternoon we'll come together for an orientation walk, then witness the most sacred Buddhist site in all of Burma—Shwedagon Pagoda.
 Also known as the Golden Pagoda, the 2,000-year-old hilltop temple complex covers more than twelve acres and dominates the Rangoon skyline.
 We’ll view the gold-draped, gem-studded pagoda at sunset, when the fading light shimmers off its 326-foot-high spire.
 Few places in the world radiate such a palpable sense of beauty and serenity as Shwedagon Pagoda.

 This evening, we celebrate the start of our Burma discovery during a Welcome Dinner at a local restaurant.